East of Eden (film): Plot

-In 1917, during World War I, in the central California towns of Monterey and Salinas, Caleb "Cal" and Aron are young adult fraternal twins who live in the Salinas Valley with their father Adam Trask, a farmer and wartime draft board chairman.
-Adam is a deeply religious Christian.
-Aron is pious, dutiful, and responsible, while Cal is moody, embittered, and thinks that he is sinful.
-He believes his father loves only his brother Aron.
-Adam told the boys their mother, Kate, died when they were infants.
-However, Cal discovers Kate operates a brothel in nearby Monterey, though he keeps this information from Adam and Aron.
+In 1917, during World War I, in the central California towns of Monterey and Salinas, Cal and Aron are young adult fraternal twins who live in the Salinas Valley with their father, Adam Trask, a farmer and wartime draft board chairman.
+A deeply religious Christian, Adam told the boys their mother, Kate, died when they were infants.
+Aron is pious, dutiful, and responsible; while Cal is moody, impulsive, rebellious, embittered, and convinced he is sinful.
+Cal believes his father loves only his brother Aron.
+Questioning by nature, Cal discovers his supposedly dead mother, Kate, operates a brothel in nearby Monterey, though he keeps this information from Adam and Aron.

-Adam's idealistic plan for a long-haul vegetable shipping enterprise ends disastrously, losing his entire fortune.
-To recoup his father's loss, and to earn his father's love, Cal decides to enter the bean-growing business, knowing that if the United States enters the war, bean prices will skyrocket.
-Cal borrows the $5,000 capital he needs from Kate.
-Kate reveals to Cal that she deserted the family because she hated living on the farm, that she never loved Adam, and rebelled against his completely controlling her.
-She shot Adam in the shoulder when he attempted to stop her leaving.
+Adam's idealistic plan for a long-haul vegetable shipping enterprise ends disastrously, and he loses his entire fortune.
+To recoup his father's loss, hoping to earn his father's love while proving his worth, Cal decides to enter the bean-growing business, predicting that bean prices will skyrocket if the United States enters the war.
+Stalking Kate, he eventually reveals himself to her, stating that he believes his personality has more in common with her than his father.
+Going from skepticism to approval as she assesses Cal, Kate reveals that she deserted the family because she hated living on the farm, she never loved Adam, and she rebelled against his complete control.
+When Adam attempted to stop her leaving, she shot him in the shoulder.
+Cal then pressures Kate for the $5,000 capital he needs, hinting that he might reveal her past.
 In lending Cal the money, Kate notes the irony that the loan proceeds from her business are intended to preserve Adam's goodness.